precyon/Traffic-Sign-Classifier/writeup.md

 ### The Model Architecture
 ---

+Two models deserve attention here:

+**Multiscale LeNet**.
 The final model architecture is as shown the the following figure.
 This figure has been generated through `Tensorboard`.
 The table that follows the model shows the parameters of each layer.

 ![Model architecture](doc-images/model-arch-tf.png)